 A Belknap County native, Carmen Lorentz studied international affairs at George Washington University and spent several years in Washington, DC addressing foreign policy issues and working at an international foundation.
 She earned her Master’s degree at the University of Maryland School of Public Policy and later analyzed state economic development policies at New York’s Public Management Institute.

 She returned to the Granite State in 2011 to become the executive director of the Belknap Economic Development Council, responsible for its strategic goals of enhancing the region’s workforce; retaining and attracting young talent and encouraging creative entrepreneurs.

-By a unanimous vote of the Executive Council in January 2014, Carmen was appointed as the director of the New Hampshire Division of Economic Development, where she will oversee the mission of the division, including business retention and recruitment, government procurement and international trade.
+By a unanimous vote of the Executive Council in 2014, Carmen was appointed as the director of the New Hampshire Division of Economic Development, overseeing the mission of the division, including business retention and recruitment, government procurement and international trade.

 Carmen now serves as the executive director of Lakes Region Community Developers, developers of high-quality affordable housing, based in Laconia.

 Lorna Colquhoun is the communications director for the New Hampshire Division of Economic Development at the Department of Business and Economic Affairs.